 One of my Achilles heels is imbalance.
 As long as I equally attend to my students’ social, emotional, soulful, and academic needs, they will move forward.
 I also must steer clear of giving up on any student, especially when they have already given up on themselves.
 In addition, haste always makes waste in a classroom, and I must honor process and progress just as much as product.

-Look for my new book, Reaching the Whole Child by Teaching Whole-Class Novels, which will be published soon.
+If you liked this article, you’ll love my new book, Reaching the Whole Child by Teaching Whole-Class Novels.
 It’s my love letter to ELA teachers who want to teach with equal parts practicality and passion!

 This article is a companion to my Edutopia article “Exploring the Benefit Mindset.”